google.com, pub-8766339185092204, DIRECT, f08c47fec0942fa0

 Preparation:

-1. Beat the egg yolks with one spoonful of sugar until you get a foamy mixture.
+1. Whisk the egg yolks with one tablespoon of sugar until a foamy consistency is achieved.

-3. Sift the flour and baking powder and beat well, so that you get a compact mixture.
+3. Sift the flour and baking powder, then mix thoroughly to form a compact batter.

-4. Beat the egg whites with the wine baking powder until you get a foamy mixture, adding sugar a little at a time so that a firm batter is formed.
+4. Whip the egg whites with the wine baking powder until foamy, gradually adding sugar to create a firm batter.

-5. The key is that the sham is well beaten, but again not too much.
+5. Ensure the mixture is well beaten, but take care not to overmix.

-7. Add 1/2 of the remaining egg whites and whisk, making sure that the mixture does not “fall”.
+7. Add half of the remaining egg whites and whisk gently, ensuring the mixture maintains its volume.

-8. Finally, transfer this newly obtained mixture to the remaining egg whites and combine with a spatula.
-Heat a large frying pan with a lid over low heat.
+8. Transfer this mixture into the remaining egg whites and fold together with a spatula.
+Preheat a large frying pan with a lid over low heat.

-13. Form 3 pancakes in a large pan with a lid, add 2 teaspoons of water, then cover and fry this for about 4-5 minutes.
+13. Form three pancakes in a large pan with a lid, add two teaspoons of water, cover, and cook for approximately 4–5 minutes.

-14. If you don't have a large pan with a lid, then it's best to make one souffle pancake at a time.
+14. If a large pan with a lid is unavailable, it is advisable to prepare one souffle pancake at a time.

-15. Lift the lid and gently slide the spatula under the pancake.
+15. Remove the lid and carefully slide a spatula under the pancake.

-16. Gently turn each pancake, cover again, and continue to fry for another 5-6 minutes.
+16. Gently flip each pancake, cover again, and cook for an additional 5–6 minutes.

-17. When the pancakes are golden brown, remove them from the pan and serve on a plate with powdered sugar, butter, honey, whipped cream or maple syrup.
+17. Once the pancakes are golden brown, remove them from the pan and serve with powdered sugar, butter, honey, whipped cream, or maple syrup.

 Buon appetito!